Life or Something Like It

 Life or Something Like It is a 2002 American romantic comedy-drama film directed by Stephen Herek.
-The film focuses on television reporter Lanie Kerrigan (Angelina Jolie) and her quest to find meaning in her life.
+Starring Angelina Jolie, most of the film was shot in the Seattle area.
 The original music score was composed by David Newman.

+The plot focuses on television reporter Lanie Kerrigan and her quest to find meaning in her life.
+The film was released on April 26, 2002, received mostly negative reviews and recovered less than half of its budget.

 Plot

-Lanie Kerrigan, a successful reporter for a Seattle television station, interviews a self-proclaimed prophet, Jack, to find out if he really can predict football scores.
-Instead, Prophet Jack not only predicts the football score, and that it will hail the next day, but also that Lanie will die in seven days, on the following Thursday.
-When his first two prophecies come true, Lanie panics and again meets with Jack to ask for another prophecy to test him again.
+Lanie Kerrigan, a successful reporter for a Seattle television station, interviews self-proclaimed prophet Jack to find out if he really can predict football scores.
+He not only predicts the exact score and that it will hail the next morning, but also that Lanie will die in seven days, on the following Thursday.

+When Jack's first two prophecies come true, Lanie panics and again meets with him to ask for another prophecy to test him again.
 Jack tells her that there will be a relatively significant earthquake in San Francisco at 9:06 am, which also happens.
-Now Lanie is convinced that she is going to die and is forced to reevaluate her life.
+Now Lanie is convinced that she is going to die, so reevaluates her life.

 Lanie tries to find consolation in her famous baseball player boyfriend Cal Cooper and in her family, but there is little there.
 Her lifelong ambition of appearing on network television begins to look like a distant dream.
 In her desperation, she commits professional blunders but ends up finding support in an unlikely source: her archenemy, the cameraman Pete Scanlon, with whom she once had casual sex.

-He introduces her to a new approach to life: to live every moment of her life to the fullest and to do whatever she had always wanted to do.
-Lanie moves in with Pete for a day, and he introduces her to his son Tommy, who lives with his mother.
-They spend a whole day together with Tommy.
+Pete introduces Lanie to a new approach to life: to live every moment of life to the fullest and to do whatever she had always wanted to do.
+She spends a day with him and his son Tommy, who lives with his mother.

 That night Lanie and Pete sleep together for the second time.
-The next day Lanie receives an opportunity for a job she always dreamed of in New York.
+The next day Lanie receives an opportunity for her dream job in New York.
 She asks Pete to come with her, but he declines, telling her that her appetite for success and fame will never end.
-Sadly, Lanie leaves for New York.
+Lanie leaves for New York.